-LAW 4 PLAYERS' EQUIPMEN T
+LAW 4 PLAYERS' EQ UIPMEN T

-- Shin-guards are mandatory for all players.
-Shin-guards must be covered by the sock; or be built into the sock. - Players of teams participating in Association competition are required to wear the matching shirt of the Club the team represents. - Proper soccer shoes in conformity with the official lawful standard are the only acceptable soccer shoes.
+- Shin guards are mandatory for all players.
+Shin-guards must be covered by the sock; or be built into the sock. - Players of teams participating in Association competition are required to wear the matching shirt of the Club the team represents.
+Individual team colors are not acceptable. - Proper soccer shoes in conformity with the official lawful standard are the only acceptable soccer shoes.
 Sneakers may be worn, but no hard-soled street shoes are permitted. - The "home team" according to the schedule must change its uniform colors if they conflict with the "away team" colors.
 Pinnies may be used by the home team if needed to resolve a jersey color conflict.